-The law practice must also keep the Trust Authorisation Record and the Settlement Completion Record (or the equivalent Sympli records) in a form that complies with section 261 of the Act and sections 29 and 59 of the Regulation.
+The law practice must also keep the Trust Authorisation Record and the Settlement Completion Record (or the equivalent Sympli records) in a form that complies with s261 of the Act and s29 and s59 of the Regulation.
+The Trust Authorisation Record and the Settlement Completion Record form the written record and should be retained in order of payment in accordance with s38(6) of the Regulation.